MichaelHaussmann/spil/README.md

 - Spil uses a `FindInConstants` class to handle configurable data that mostly doesn't change (types, asset types)
 - Spil ships with a configurable `FindInCache` class to handle data that changes rarely (projects, sequences, assets, etc.).
   (not production ready in current release)
+- Pattern regex-compiles are instance cached
-- String / Sid Resolves are internally stored in a custom lru_cache
+- String Resolves are internally stored in a custom lru_cache
 - `Finders` use generators

 ## Concepts